Funding Facts & Figures

 California Institute for Regenerative Medicine (CIRM)

 The Institute supports and advances stem cell research and regenerative medicine under the highest ethical and medical standards for the discovery and development of cures, therapies, diagnostics and research technologies to relieve human suffering from chronic disease and injury.
-More than $35 million in grants support projects at the Keck School including stem cell-based treatment strategy for age-related macular degeneration (AMD), repair and regeneration of the nephron and the CIRM Stem Cell Biology Training Program.
+CIRM has supported USC since its institute inception with 38 awards, awards totaling over $125 million.
+The current active awards of about $10 million in grants support projects at the Keck School including stem cell-based treatment strategy for age-related macular degeneration (AMD), repair and regeneration of the nephron and the CIRM Stem Cell Biology Training Program.